-Presidential Candidates require certification of signatures by the clerk on the original petition prior to filing with the SOS.
-Deadline to file is no earlier than the fourth Monday in April and not later than 5:00 p.m. on the August 1 preceding the presidential general election.
+Presidential Candidates require certification of signatures by the town clerk on the original petition prior to filing with the SOS.
+The deadline to file is no earlier than the fourth Monday in April and not later than 5:00 p.m. on the August 1 preceding the Presidential general election.

-Justice of the Peace Candidates file with the town clerk, not earlier than the fourth Monday in April and not later than 5:00 p.m. on the third day following the primary election.
+Justice of the Peace Candidates file with the town clerk, not earlier than the fourth Monday in April and not later than 5:00 p.m. on the third day following the Primary Election.

-All other candidates file with the office of the SOS in Montpelier not earlier than the fourth Monday in April and not later than 5:00 p.m. on the Thursday preceding the primary election.
-SOS
+All other candidates file with the office of the SOS in Montpelier not earlier than the fourth Monday in April and not later than 5:00 p.m. on the Thursday preceding the Primary Election.
+A voter MAY sign more than one statement of nomination ("petition") for an Independent candidate for the same office § 2681. §§2402, 2403.